-Table 4: Responses to the question 'What has been useful about the pre-recordedlectures/materials for your learning?
-1 is strongly disagree; 2 is disagree; 3 is neutral; 4is agree; 5 is strongly agree'.
+Table 4.
+Responses to the question "What has been useful about the pre-recorded lectures/materials for your learning?
+1 is strongly disagree; 2 is disagree; 3 is neutral; 4 is agree; 5 is strongly agree".

-Aspect of pre-recorded lecture The recordings can be re-watched when needed (e.g. revision before an exam) small parts) It's easy to take detailed notes for revision 4.04 I can understand what I am meant to learn from the pre-recordings 3.44 I can find a quiet study space to watch the recordings 3.38 I am motivated to watch them (e.g. they are interesting and engaging) The amount of time it has taken to undertake any work from them has generally been manageable The amount of time it has taken to watch them each week has been manageable I can ask my tutor questions in a timely manner 2.10
+Aspect of pre-recorded lecture Mean The recordings can be re-watched when needed (e.g. revision before an exam) 4.72 There is flexibility in terms of watching (e.g. when you watch, ability to pause or watch in small parts) 4.71 It's easy to take detailed notes for revision 4.04 I can understand what I am meant to learn from the pre-recordings 3.44 I can find a quiet study space to watch the recordings 3.38 I am motivated to watch them (e.g. they are interesting and engaging) 3.25 The amount of time it has taken to undertake any work from them has generally been manageable 2.84 The amount of time it has taken to watch them each week has been manageable 2.77 I can ask my tutor questions in a timely manner 2.10 pause and watch the recordings - they reported that this flexibility made note taking, and subsequent revision, easier (Table 4).